vadubey78945-spec/ros-mcp-server/examples/turtlesim/README.md

 Turtlesim is a lightweight simulator for learning ROS / ROS 2.
 It illustrates what ROS does at the most basic level to give you an idea of what you will do with a real robot or a robot simulation later on.

-To make things simple, this example includes a docker container with ROS 2 and turtlesim preinstalled to enable you to jump straight into testing the MCP server without needing to learn the dependencies of ROS.
+This example includes a docker container (preinstalled with turtlesim on ROS2) to enable users who haven't used ROS to jump straight into testing the MCP server.

 ## Prerequisites

+✅ **Note:** This tutorial is designed to be run on linux and has been tested with Ubuntu as well as [Ubuntu running on WSL](https://apps.microsoft.com/detail/9pn20msr04dw?hl=en-US&gl=US).
+Being a dockerized container, it is likely to work on other OS versions as well with the correct X11 forwarding settings.

 Before starting this tutorial, make sure you have the following installed: